Statements

 resource

-takes two terms.
-The first term ("discarder") receives a value of the type and discards the value.
-The second term ("copier") receives a value of the type and returns the clone of the value (keeping the original value intact).
+takes three terms.
+The first term ("discarder") receives a value of the type and discards it.
+The second term ("copier") receives a value of the type and returns a clone of the value (keeping the original value intact).
+The third term is a tag that is returned when calling magic call-type(my-type, 2, (..))

 The type of a discarder is (a) -> unit